 The General Partner and its parent, Ferrell, have a defined contribution profit-sharing plan which includes both profit sharing and matching contributions.
 The plan covers substantially all employees with more than one year of service.
 With the establishment of the ESOP in July 1998, the Company suspended future profit sharing contributions to the plan beginning with fiscal year 1998.
 The plan, which qualifies under section 401(k) of the Internal Revenue Code, also provides for matching contributions under a cash or deferred arrangement based upon participant salaries and employee contributions to the plan.
-Unlike the profit sharing contributions, these matching contributions were not eliminated with the establishment of the ESOP.
-Contributions for the years ended July 31, 2002, 2001, and 2000, were \$2,773,000, \$3,235,000, and \$2,869,000, respectively, under the 401(k) provisions.
+Unlike the profit sharing contributions, these matching contributions for the years ended July 31, 2002, 2001, and 2000, were \$2,773,000, \$3,235,000, and \$2,869,000, respectively, under the 401(k) provisions.